-This summer, I decided to help a mother cat who brought 5 kittens to my yard.
-You can read more about that here.
+In the summer of 2014, I decided to help a mother cat who brought 5 kittens to my yard.
 We ended up keeping the mother cat and her 2 orange kittens after not being able to find homes for them.

 That means three of the kittens were adopted.
 One went to my brother’s family and two were adopted by parents of a friend.

 I am very thankful that 3 of the kittens were adopted.
 We already had 3 cats.
 Adding 6 more was not a good idea.
 Having a total of 6 now feels a bit crazy at times.

 If someone adopts your cat’s kittens, I suggest you write them a thank you note.

 8 reasons to write the adopter a thank you note:

 1. “Free” kittens are not really free as they require food and care for many years

 2. They went to a good home which is not easy to find.
 Most people who want a cat already have one as there are plenty available from rescues, humane societies, and pet stores.

 [color-box]3.
 You didn’t have to keep them all.
 Let me repeat that – You didn’t have to keep them all.[/color-box]

 4. They were taken off the streets to an indoor comfy home